 As at 30 June 2021, AVS had 12 active investment projects under management and had invested in 22 technology enhancement projects during the past 17 years.

 The following table provides an overview of the current AVS investment fund projects.

 Summary of active AVS investment fund projects and objectives:

 Phytogene Pty Ltd

-Phytogene is a wholly owned subsidiary company of AVS established to commercialise a proprietary and patented delayed plant leaf senescence technology, with the trademark LXR®.
+Phytogene is a wholly owned subsidiary company of AVS established to commercialise a patented delayed plant leaf senescence technology, with the trademark LXR®.
 The technology has a wide range of potential applications for major plant crops by increasing dry matter production, seed yield and drought tolerance.
-Phytogene also holds the exclusive commercialisation rights to another, complementary yield-enhancing trait – biomass enhancement technology (BET) – which was developed by AVR and the former Molecular Plant Breeding Cooperative Research Centre (CRC).
+Phytogene also holds the exclusive commercialisation rights to a complementary yield-enhancing trait – biomass enhancement technology (BET) – which was developed by AVR and the former Molecular Plant Breeding Cooperative Research Centre (CRC).
 AVS’ share capital investment and early stage licence revenues fund Phytogene’s ongoing operations.

 AVS High Oleic, Low Linolenic (HOLL) Canola